Enforcement Directorate: Conviction rate

 The Enforcement Directorate has reported a high conviction rate in money laundering cases, but this figure is based on a small number of completed trials.
 As of 31 January 2023, the ED had registered 5,906 Enforcement Case Information Reports (ECIRs) and arrested 513 persons.
 However, only a small fraction of these cases have completed trial.

-In July 2023, data shared by the union government in Parliament revealed that only 31 cases under the Prevention of Money Laundering Act (PMLA) had completed trial in the previous nine years.
+In July 2023, data shared by the Central government in Parliament revealed that only 31 cases under the Prevention of Money Laundering Act (PMLA) had completed trial in the previous nine years.
 Of these, 29 resulted in convictions, yielding a conviction rate of 93.54%.
-While this rate exceeds the 57% national conviction rate for offences under the Indian Penal Code (IPC), it is important to note that only 0.52% of PMLA cases have completed trial, compared to 10.5% of IPC cases.
+While this rate exceeds the 57% national conviction rate for offences under the Indian Penal Code (IPC), only 0.52% of PMLA cases have completed trial, compared to 10.5% of IPC cases.

 Allegations of political misuse

 The ED has faced accusations of being used as a political tool, particularly against opposition parties.
 Critics argue that the agency has been selectively targeting opposition leaders, conducting raids, and making arrests, especially during election periods.
 In March 2024, 14 opposition parties filed a petition with the Supreme Court alleging misuse of the ED.
 Senior advocate A M Singhvi, representing the petitioners, argued that the number of politicians investigated by the ED had drastically risen after 2014, with 95% of those investigated belonging to opposition parties.

 The allegations of misuse have been further fueled by incidents such as the one in August 2023, when Minister of State for External Affairs Meenakshi Lekhi from the Bharatiya Janata Party (BJP) warned opposition members during a parliamentary debate, saying, "keep quiet, or ED may arrive at your home."
+Various political commentators have pointed out if financial-crime powers exercised by the ED can be fairly used.